-He is an internationally recognized leader and expert in the areas of assessment, grading, RTI, and educational leadership.
-Mr Schimmer has delivered both keynotes and workshops at several national and international conferences.
+Mr Schimmer is an internationally recognized leader and expert in the areas of assessment, grading, RTI, and educational leadership.
+He has delivered both keynote and workshop sessions at several national and international conferences.

-Additionally, Mr Schimmer has worked directly with schools and school districts throughout Canada, the United States, Vietnam, China, Myanmar, Thailand, Japan, Qatar, Bahrain, India, the U.A.E., the U.K., Russia, Singapore, Spain, Kuwait, Ethiopia, Kenya, South Africa, and Nigeria.
+Additionally, he has worked directly with schools and school districts throughout Canada, the United States, Vietnam, China, Myanmar, Thailand, Japan, Qatar, India, the U.A.E., the U.K., Russia, Singapore, and Spain.

 NESA's Learning Continuum:

 Participants will. . .

 - understand how to create an assessment plan that distinguishes formative and summative purposes of assessment.